Whoaa512/gitscrub/NOTES.md

 Just some basic notes here on command-line Ruby scripting.
 I'm sure that not all of this will end up useful.

+* Note that require_relative will not work in irb/pry

 * Some repos have renamed README files.
 E.g. rails-intro's readme was initially named README.md, but was renamed to README.rdoc